14 Must Try Bosnian Desserts To Eat

 Once the dessert is baked, Kadaif is coated in lemon-flavored syrup, often infused with spices – typically cinnamon or clove.

 Orašnica is another popular Bosnian dessert involving walnuts.
-In fact, this novel little dessert only uses three ingredients: walnuts, sugar, and egg whites.
+In fact, this novel little dessert only uses three ingredients: a mixture of walnuts, sugar, and egg whites.

 However, two things that make the orašnica stand out from any other walnut cookie is its unique shape.
 First, it is always formed into a horseshoe or crescent shape.